riscv-steel/riscv-steel/README.md

 ## Running the project in Vivado

-The `vivado` directory contains a project created in Vivado for an Artix-7 FPGA.
+The `vivado` directory has a project created in Vivado for an Artix-7 FPGA.
 To run it, simply open it in Vivado.
 To run it on another device, change the project settings.

 ## About the author